- 13.4–15 in

 Chukars spend most of their time on the ground, and only rarely take flight for short distances when threatened, preferring to run if possible.
 Their alert and vocal nature make them sentinels for approaching danger, and they have distinct calls for both ground and overhead predators.
 Birds roost on the ground, tucked under vegetation or rock, or sometimes even in plain sight.
 Chukars are monogamous, and males hold a territory during the breeding period.
 Males typically leave females after eggs are laid, though a small percentage of males stay with the family group.
 Courtship displays often begin with calling by both male and female, followed by the male performing a mixture of poses and behaviors, including tilting his head, turning sideways, pecking at objects, and circling the female, sometimes with a wing held low and sweeping the ground.
 Chukars are found in family groups called coveys that can grow to include multiple families or broods of chicks.
 Unmated adults of both sexes may also form a covey.
 During years of drought, adults may stay in these coveys all year, with only a few individuals pairing up to breed.

 Since being introduced into North America, Chukar populations have been stable and are slightly increasing, according the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 9 million birds, with 5% living in the U.S. They rate a 7 out of 10 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
+Partners in Flight estimates a global breeding population of 9 million birds, with 5% living in the U.S. The species rates a 7 out of 10 on the Continental Concern Score.
+Chuckar is not on the 2016 State of North America's Birds' Watch List.
 Starting in the late nineteenth century, Chukars have been introduced across North America as a game bird.
 They are a favorite game species among western hunters, and are one of the most heavily hunted upland game birds.
 Chukars thrive in areas altered by overgrazing and fire.
 Their ability to move long distances has enabled these birds to establish wild populations in 10 western states (California, Idaho, Nevada, Washington, Arizona, Colorado, Montana, Oregon, Utah, Wyoming) and British Columbia.
 They have also successfully colonized the six main islands in Hawaii after being introduced there in the 20th century.
 Population levels can vary dramatically from year to year depending on environmental conditions; fires and cold winters can kill adults and chicks.
 Chukars continue to be introduced in some areas and are managed as an upland game species.

 Resident, though in colder climates, individuals at higher elevations (between 6000 and 10,000 feet) descend to or below the snow line during winter.